 The air is crisp and the weather couldn’t be more wintery when we get to La Boussole parking lot, early morning on December 24, ready for our snowshoeing trip in Parc national de la Gaspésie, a holiday-season tradition for us.
-This year, my girlfriend and I will cover some 60 kilometres on snowshoes over 5 days.
+This year, my girlfriend and I will cover some 60 km (40 mi.) on snowshoes over five days.
 Taking advantage of the baggage transport service, we’ve prepared a box with all the essentials for a memorable Christmas dinner: fondue kit, meat, broth and, of course, a bottle of wine.
 So we leave our precious – and duly identified – cargo in the cabin at the trailhead where a park attendant will pick it up to bring it to the hut for us on snowmobile.
 Merely a few hundred meters after crossing the bridge over the Sainte-Anne River, we enjoy a complete silence, broken only by the crunching sound of our snowshoes on the snow.
-Prelude to the next 5 days.
+Prelude to the next five days.

-Baggage Transport: A Service Greatly Appreciated
+Baggage Transportation: A Greatly Appreciated Service

 Suddenly, we hear a snowmobile coming our way.
 Drawing level with us, the attendant cut the engine.
 I can see our box securely strapped on the rear rack.
 He confirms that we’ll be by ourselves tonight at the hut.
 Marie and I look at one another, with a big smile.

 Snowshoeing in a lot of powder in Parc national de la Gaspésie

 We see him again on his way down about an hour later.
 “I’ve lit a fire in the stove in the hut, so it’ll be warmer for you when you get there!”
 He takes off, waving at us, all smiles.
 Can good service be any better than this?